highfidelity/hifi_tests/autoTesterReadMe.md

 Each of the 4 functions asks the user to select a folder.

+## Evaluation - general
+A checkbox is provided for de-selecting interactive mode.
+If this checkbox ix selected then each error will be displayed to the user; otherwise, the evaluation will procede till completion.
+In both cases, all errors are logged to file.
+For each failed test, a zipped folder is created within the test folder, named *TestResults*.
+This folder contains a folder for each failed test named *Failure_n*, numbered sequentially.
+Each folder contains 4 files:
+1. Expected Image
+2. Actual Image
+3. Difference Image
+4. TestResults - a text file providing details of the test folder, the original image names, and the size of the mismatch.
 ### Evaluate Test
 Evaluating a test is performed after running a **test.js** script to create new snapshots.
 After selecting the folder, the images are compared in lexical order.
 If the similarity between any image pair does not pass a fixed threshold, the image pair is displayed and the user can select to accept the difference, fail this specific test case, or abort testing.
 ![](./autoTesterMismatchExample.png)